 As a small government contractor, working with other businesses may be essential to successfully compete for and perform federal government contracts.
 Government contracts joint venture agreements and teaming agreements can boost your competitive capabilities.
 But they must be done right, or you could lose your contract to a successful SBA size protest–or worse.

-If you are thinking about creating a government contracts joint venture agreement, SBA 8(a) joint venture agreement, or teaming agreement, Koprince Law LLC can help.
+If you are thinking about creating a government contracts joint venture agreement, SBA 8(a) joint venture agreement, or teaming agreement, Koprince McCall Pottroff LLC can help.

 Government Contracts Joint Venture Agreement Attorney Services